New Time Warner head John Stankey: CNN has 'special social responsibility'

 The new head of Time Warner, John Stankey, said Friday that he recognizes CNN has a "special social responsibility" to democracy, and he will lead the company accordingly.

-Stankey struck a firm tone when asked for his response to President Trump's ongoing attacks on CNN and the news media, saying he disagrees with the rhetoric.
+In an interview with CNN -- his first since taking charge -- Stankey struck a firm tone when asked for his response to President Trump's ongoing attacks on CNN and the news media, saying he disagrees with the rhetoric.

 "I think anyone who attacks a free press and questions whether its motivation is not pure runs the risk of creating a degree of skepticism within people to listen to it, and I get concerned about it," Stankey said.